flokoe/bash-hackers-wiki/docs/syntax/ccmd/case.md

             echo "Unknown fruit - sure it isn't toxic?" esac

-Here\'s a practical example showing a common pattern involving a `case` statement.
-If the first argument is one of a valid set of alternatives, then perform some sysfs operations under Linux to control a video card\'s power profile.
+Here's a practical example showing a common pattern involving a `case` statement.
+If the first argument is one of a valid set of alternatives, then perform some sysfs operations under Linux to control a video card's power profile.
 Otherwise, show a usage synopsis, and print the current power profile and GPU temperature.

 ``` bash